tytso/xfstests-bld/Documentation/gce-xfstests.md

 By default gce-xfstests uses the pre-built image which is made available via the xfstests-cloud project.
-In order gain access to this image, you will need add the google account used for your GCE project to the gce-xfstests Google Groups.
+In order gain access to this image, you will need add the google account used for your GCE project to the gce-xfstests Google Group.
 To do this, go the [gce-xfstests Google Groups](https://groups.google.com/forum/#!forum/gce-xfstests) page and click on the blue "Join group" button.
 This group is an